MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concept-perf-benchmark-best-practices.md

 Whenever possible, use a full copy of the production set.
 When this isn’t possible, use the following suggestions to help you determine which portions of data you should always include and which data you can leave out.

-- The test server needs to include all objects (i.e., schemas, tables, functions, and procedures) that are directly used by the benchmark.
-Each table should be fully populated, i.e., it should contain all the rows it contains in production.
-If tables aren't fully populated (e.g., they only contain a small sample of the row set), benchmark results won't be representative.
+- The test server needs to include all objects (that is, schemas, tables, functions, and procedures) that are directly used by the benchmark.
+Each table should be fully populated, that is, it should contain all the rows it contains in production.
+If tables aren't fully populated (for example, they only contain a small sample of the row set), benchmark results won't be representative.
 - Exclude tables that are used by production applications but that aren’t part of continuous operational traffic.
-For example, if a database contains a live, operational data set as well as historical data used for analytics, the historical data may not be required to run benchmarks.
+For example, if a database contains a live, operational data set as well as historical data used for analytics, the historical data might not be required to run benchmarks.
 - Populate all tables that you copy to the test server with real production data rather than artificial, programmatically generated samples.

 ### Designing application benchmarks